 Shillaw commenced his career at the internationally recognised real estate consultancy Knight Frank before moving to JT Ross Developments, a 120-year-old family run development company domiciled in Durban, South Africa, and a platform for his next move which looked like being London-bound.
 But the allure of working for Rendeavour on the 5,000-acre Tatu City development near Nairobi ended any plan to move continents, the CCO finally arriving at ALP after a three-month sabbatical exploring some of the largest infrastructure in Europe.

-Shillaw’s job is to drive commercial growth in Sub-Saharan Africa with a core focus on developing ALP North and ALP West.
+Shillaw’s job is to drive commercial growth in Sub-Saharan Africa with a core focus on developing Africa Logistics Properties North and Africa Logistics Properties West.

 The former is a flagbearer for warehousing modernity in the region and has already achieved several major milestones, the 50,000 square metres of space now 75 percent occupied.